ts1984atatct/TagDemo/README.md

 ## Git Tagging Demo
-This is a brand new Rails 4 app set up to test git tagging and GitHub releases for the Yale Student Developer orientation.
+This is an almost empty Git repository set up to test Git tagging and GitHub releases for the Yale Student Developer orientation.